timvideos/getting-started/Home.md

 ### Partner Projects

-Projects not developed by TimVideos.us, but extensively used by.
+Projects not developed by TimVideos.us, but extensively used by us.

 | Name     | <small>(C)ode<br>(M)ailing&nbsp;List<br>(I)RC</small>| Description | Used By |
 | -------- | ---------------------------------------------------- | ----------- | ------- |